ContinuityControl/dotfiles/README.md

 ### Optional

-If you're going to use hitch or other ruby scripts in our dotfiles, install gem dependencies by running bundle in the dotfiles directory
+If you're going to use hitch or other ruby scripts in our dotfiles, install gem dependencies by installing bundler (`gem install bundler`), and then running `bundle` in the dotfiles directory:

     cd ~/.homesick/repos/dotfiles/home
     bundle